meltyourface/blank/posts/Medieval-magic/Sigillum-Planetarum-Astral-Enhancement-through-Planetary-Invocations/index.md

 8. Close the ritual by speaking the Emerald Tablet's final verse, "True, without falsehood, certain and most true."

-Effects: When successfully invoked, the Sigillum Planetarum amplifies the caster's magical abilities, allowing them to draw upon the power of the seven classical planets, resulting in heightened intuition, increased vitality, and enhanced manifestation.
+**Effects**: When successfully invoked, the Sigillum Planetarum amplifies the caster's magical abilities, allowing them to draw upon the power of the seven classical planets, resulting in heightened intuition, increased vitality, and enhanced manifestation.

 Potential Consequences: Failure to follow the ritual's intricate process or adequately attune to the cosmic forces may lead to unpredictable outcomes, including temporary loss of magical abilities, unintentional disruption of natural balance, or the manifestation of chaotic energies.
 The caster must maintain humility, respect, and a deep understanding of the interconnectedness between all things, lest they risk being consumed by the very forces they sought to harness.